neuronsimulator/nrn/docs/python/modelspec/programmatic/topology/geometry.rst

-.. function:: pt3dstyle
+.. function:: h.pt3dstyle(sec=section)

-    Syntax:
-        ``style = h.pt3dstyle(sec=section)``

-        ``style = h.pt3dstyle(0, sec=section)``
+              h.pt3dstyle(0, sec=section)

-        ``style = h.pt3dstyle(1, x, y, z, sec=section)``
+              h.pt3dstyle(1, x, y, z, sec=section)

-        ``style = h.pt3dstyle(1, _ref_x, _ref_y, _ref_z, sec=section)``
+              h.pt3dstyle(1, _ref_x, _ref_y, _ref_z, sec=section)

-    Description:
     With no args besides the ``sec=`` keyword, returns 1 if using a logical connection point.

     With a first arg of 0, then style is NO logical connection point and (with :func:`pt3dconst` == 0 and ``h.define_shape()`` is executed) the 3-d location info is translated so the first 3-d point coincides with the parent connection location.
 This is the classical and default behavior.

     With a first arg of 1 and x,y,z value arguments, those values are used to define a logical connection point relative to the first 3-d point.
     When :func:`pt3dconst` == 0 and define_shape is executed, the 3-d location
     info is translated so that the logical connection point coincides with the parent connection location.
 Note that logical connection points have absolutely no effect on the electrical properties of the structure since they do not affect the length or area of a section.
     They are useful mostly for accurate visualization of a dendrite connected to the large diameter edge of a soma that happens to be far from the soma centroid.
 The logical connection point should be set to the location of the parent centroid connection, i.e. most often the 0.5 location of the soma.
 Note, that under translation and scaling, the relative position between
     the logical connection point and the first 3-d point is preserved.

     With a first arg of 1 and x,y,z reference arguments, the x,y,z variables are assigned the values of the logical connection point (if the style in fact was 1).

     .. seealso::
         :func:`pt3dconst`, :func:`define_shape`